KF Tirana: 1967 title unjustly denied

-Many were asking: "what went wrong, match was played in the pitch, it produced lots of emotions and fans acknowledged the final result.
-What did teams do to receive such a harsh treatment?"

-However, it became clear days after: the decision to expel both clubs was taken directly from Ministry of Affairs and passed to AFA for execution.
-Since Partizani was out of title fight due to a huge point gap and the only way that Dinamo could get the title was punishing Tirana - table leaders at the moment, they finally found the excuse in that minor verbal exchange two players had after the match.
-Truth is they just couldn't support the fact that KF Tirana was about to achieve the 3rd title in a row, instead of Partizani or Dinamo.
-The day championship trophy was handed, Skënder Jareci, the manager of Dinamo, wouldn't take it on the traditional lap of honour, citing that Dinamo didn't truly deserve that title!

-By forfeiting that match and losing the subsequent 3 remaining matches, Dinamo would automatically gain enough points to overtake Tirana and win the title.
-It was a disgrace for Albanian football, such that even UEFA still refrains to recognize the champions Dinamo for that year.
-The next season, because of the disqualification farce, Dinamo were denied entry to the European Cup by UEFA; their opponents, Braunschweig, received a walkover and eventually reached the quarter-finals.

 Defiance

 After this, Tirana won the championship two years in a row in style, losing only two matches in 1968 and only one during the 1969–70 season.

 During the seventies, Tirana struggled hard to stay at the top, the best result being the second place and the worst the thirteenth.
 Yet the club won the national cup twice.
 The generation of older players came to the end of their careers and this could only mark the end of a highly successful era.
 However the unsuccessful spell would not last long this time.
 Tirana won the championship at the end of the 1981–82 season, and they went on to win the title three other times during the eighties, in 1984–85, 1987–88 and 1988–89 and the Albanian Cup in 1982–83, 1983–84 and 1985–86.
 The club was also successful in European club competitions, reaching there the round of 16 four times in the 1980s, alone in the European Cup three times.
 Many of the team's players made up the core of the Albania national football team, such as Agustin Kola, Arben Minga, Shkëlqim Muça and Mirel Josa.